calipho-sib/nextprot-api/README.md

 # Nextprot API

-CAUTION: Nextprot API is at its very early stages of development.
-Things are likely to change in ways that are not backwards compatible_

 This project is licensed under the terms of the GNU General Public License, version 2 or any later version (see file LICENSE.txt)

-# Main API Features:
-* Provides a Java Spring REST API at http://localhost:8080/nextprot-api that connects to an RDBMS database (entry based).
-* Provides a full-text search mechanism that relies on Solr Indexes (entry, publication and terms based).
-* Provides an advanced search engine through a SPARQL endpoint available at http://localhost:8080/sparql (based on Virtuoso datastore)

 ## Configure your environment (for eclipse)
 ```